amolenk/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 As you can see in the code snippet, the topic name is derived from event type's name.
 Because all eShop services use the `IEventBus` abstraction, retrofitting Dapr required *absolutely no change* to the mainline application code.

-> Note how we cast the event parameter to a C# `dynamic` type.
+> Note the cast of the event parameter to a C# `dynamic` type.
 This workaround addresses an issue found in the `System.Text.Json` serializer, the Dapr SDK uses to serialize/deserialize messages.
 In the eShop code, an event is sometimes explicitly declared as the base-class for events `IntegrationEvent`.
 This is done because the specific event-type is determined dynamically at runtime based on business-logic, as seen in the following example:

 ```csharp
 IntegrationEvent orderPaymentIntegrationEvent;